 - Indirect application – apply to bedding or an area your animal frequently comes into contact with.

-Internal application of essential oils for dogs and other pets:
+Internal application of essential oils for pets.

 - In a capsule: 1 drop per capsule, top off the rest with a pet-safe carrier oil like olive oil or coconut oil.
 The following are NOT recommended essential oils for cats to use topically or internally: cinnamon, clove, fennel, melaleuca, oregano, peppermint, thyme, and wintergreen) as well as oils high in d-limonene (citrus oils).